Skip to content

 Are enum values case-sensitive?

-Yes, but enforcement differs by field. side, orderType, securityType, and timeInForce are schema-validated - wrong case returns 400. openClose is handled at the engine level: sending "open" instead of "Open" returns HTTP 200 with orderStatus: "Rejected".
-Always send "Open" or "Close" exactly.
-See Validation errors.
+Yes, but enforcement differs by field. side, orderType, securityType, and timeInForce are case-sensitive — wrong case returns 400.
+For openClose, always send "Open" or "Close" exactly.

 Can I send fractional shares?